NumerDev/NumerDev/README.md

 ### :mount_fuji: My personal challenges:
 <details open>
   <img src="https://media1.tenor.com/images/54a77e79a7091570d6a688a2c3f79332/tenor.gif?itemid=10694334" height=150px width=150px align="right" />
-  <summary>You always have to keep moving forward, even if you have to roll </summary>
+  <summary>You always have to keep moving forward even if you have to roll </summary>
   <ul>
     &nbsp;
     <li>I want to grow as a front-end dev but I know myself and I know I need something to stick with it.
 That's why i decided to do "x-day of coding" which I will start with 15 days and then depending on the result I will increase the number of days</li>